OssiB/hadoop-meetup/README.md

 ### Download data for Hadoop
 The data we will use is a query result from the [StackExchange Data Explorer].
-If you run [query] with parameter CA
+If you run the [query] with parameter CA you will get about 18 000 lines as result set.
+Inside the result page there is a link  [Download CSV], which we will use in fetching actual data.

 If you have R installed on your machine you can run the script top.R inside ```/src/main/scripts``` .
 As a result you will have 20 cvs file  CA.csv, AZ,...
 Join files
 ```sh